jimmycuadra/dashl/README.md

 $ make run
 ```

-This will compile the Elm and Rust code and start the proxy server.
+This will compile the Elm and Rust code and start the server on port 3000 of all network interfaces.
-Then just open `index.html` in a browser!
+Browse to http://localhost:3000/ to see it.

+If you change any Elm code, run `make elm-make` to recompile it, and reload the page in your browser.
+If you change any Rust code, you'll need to interrupt the server with control-C and start it again with `make run`.

 ## Legal